SS Delphic (1925): History

 In 1916, in the middle of the First World War, the Harland & Wolff shipyard received orders for a series of 22 so-called "Type G" freighters to serve the war effort by transporting goods.
 Among those built in the Belfast yard was War Icarus, which was launched on 19 September 1918, and delivered the following October.
 It was then, very briefly, managed by the Booth Line on behalf of the Shipping Controller.
 War Icarus was the only ship of its class to enter service before the end of hostilities.

 In May 1919, the ship, no longer required by the government, was sold to the Atlantic Transport Line and renamed Mesaba.
 This was the second ship of this name for the company, which lost its first Mesaba a few months earlier when it was sunk by UB-118.
 The company belonged to the International Mercantile Marine Co.
 (IMM), a trust which managed several shipping companies.
 One of them, the White Star Line, had acquired two type G cargo ships in 1919, Bardic and Gallic, which were used on the route to Australia.
 However, in 1924, Bardic ran aground and was badly damaged.
-In order to replace her, the Mesaba was transferred to White Star after being overhauled at the Harland & Wolff yards.
+In order to replace the vessel, Mesaba was transferred to White Star after being overhauled at the Harland & Wolff yards.

-Renamed Delphic, the second company ship bearing this name, the original being a passenger-cargo liner of 1897, the ship served Australia as a replacement for the Bardic, while the latter was repaired and assigned to another company in IMM.
+Renamed Delphic, the second company ship bearing this name, the original being a passenger-cargo liner of 1897, the ship served Australia as a replacement for Bardic, while the latter was repaired and assigned to another company in IMM.
 By 1933, Delphic and Gallic were no longer required by the company, which was about to merge with the Cunard Line.
 Delphic was sold in October to the Clan Line for £53,000.

 Renamed Clan Farquhar, she continued to serve on the Australian route alongside the former Gallic, now Clan Colquhoun.
 In July 1948, after an uneventful career of fifteen years with Clan Line, she was scrapped at Milford Haven.